PeterBunBun/JL/README.md

 **c.
 Adding new Syntax Decorating Rule**

-To add a new syntax decorating rule, one should implement a decorator from Decorator class
+To add a new syntax decorating rule, one should implement a decorator from `Decorator` interface

 **d.
 Add new Element-specific Actions**

 This is outside of the scope of this takehome; yet, this is the reason that I create a class for each type of element.
 In case that some day in the future, some other actions other than decoration is need, it's easier to extend my code and define actions for each type of data.
-For example, one could store the 'username' into the database by adding a method of storeToDatabase() to the Username class, and utilize it by using is as `username.storeToDatabase()`
+For example, one could store the 'username' into the database by adding a method of `storeToDatabase()` to the `Username` class, and utilize it by using is as `username.storeToDatabase()`

 Another example is to shorten the link.
-One could add a method `shortUrl()` into the 'Link' class, and utilize it by `link.shortUrl()`.
+One could add a method `shortUrl()` into the `Link` class, and utilize it by `link.shortUrl()`.

 Plain and simple.

 **e.
-Imaginary Senario: Add a new type 'hashtag'**
+Imaginary Scenario: Add a new type 'hashtag'**

 1. Create a new decorator class, `HtmlHashtagDecorator`, inherited from `HtmlDecorator`.
 Override the `decorate()` method
 2. Create a new element class, `Hashtag`, configure and instantize `HtmlHashtagDecorator`, and set the default decorator of the class `Hashtag` to the instantized `HtmlHashtagDecorator` object